Improving Demand Forecasting in Open Systems with Cartogram-Enhanced Deep Learning: Introduction

 In this study, to secure both the lower complexity and higher accuracy, we introduce the cartogram approaches obtained by iterating the Voronoi tessellation~\cite{VoronoiTessellation}.
 The cartogram is a distorted map based on a feature of interest.
 The map of stations' locations is distorted by spreading the stations' positions using the Voronoi tessellation, until the station density of each Voronoi cell, equivalent to the inverse size of the Voronoi polygon, becomes homogeneous.
 As a result, stations of similar characteristics get clustered nearby, which is evidenced by the correlation coefficient.
-Furthermore, the uniform spatial distribution enables us to predict the new demand of newly installed stations that did not appear in the training data, which has not been accomplished so far.
-The absence-in-training-data but presence-in-test-data has hindered the long-time scale prediction, yet our framework can infer the initial demand of a new station by the adjacent demands in the spirit of a mean-field approach.
+Furthermore, the uniform spatial distribution enables us to predict the new demand for newly installed stations that did not appear in the training data, which has not been accomplished so far.
+The absence-intraining-data but presence-in-test-data has hindered the long-time scale prediction.
+However, the successful prediction of brand-new demand naturally enables us to overcome such short-term predictions.
+The mean-field-like approach is in line with the fact that machine learning and physics have complementarily brought the advancement of each field~\cite{carleo2019machine}.

 We explore the demand (rental and return) data of public bicycles in Seoul (the capital city of South Korea)~\cite{station_usage_dataset}: year 2018 for training data and 2019 for test data (prediction).
 To utilize and predict the spatio-temporal patterns, we employ a spatial-temporal convolutional graph attention (ST-CGA) network ~\cite{Zhang2020STCGANetwork} that consists of mainly three parts as self-attention~\cite{Vaswani2017selfattention}, graph attention network~\cite{Velickovic2017GAT}, and CNN.
-For the efficiency and improved performance, we consider three different time scales of an hour, a day, and a week, and modify the self-attention into the batch attention and the node-feature update in the graph attention network, compared with the ordinary ST-CGA network.
-In particular, the batch attention refers to various data at different times, which leads to contemplating the temporal correlation, and then we accomplish multiple prediction results at once with higher accuracy.
+For efficiency and improved performance, we consider three different time scales of an hour, a day, and a week, and modify the self-attention into the batch attention and the node-feature update in the graph attention network, compared with the ordinary ST-CGA network.
+In particular, batch attention refers to various data at different times, which leads to contemplating the temporal correlation, and then we accomplish multiple prediction results at once with higher accuracy.
 We believe that our framework is applicable for predicting temporal patterns even for untrained spatial data.